Women in Foodservice – She Speaks Food

 From an early age, Tiffany Poe ’02 loved to speak the language of science.
 Naturally the idea of becoming a doctor just made sense.
 She began a degree in microbiology and was prepared to do whatever it took to succeed and make her way through school.
 So she applied for a server position at a local casino to make money.
 The chef at the casino’s five-star restaurant decided to give her an aptitude test, after which he simply announced, “You are in the kitchen with me tonight.”
 Three hours later, Tiffany was on a high the likes of which she had never felt…she had found her place.

-Always a lover of education, Tiffany thought about going to culinary school.
+Always a lover of education, Tiffany thought about going to culinary arts school.
 Once again, it was her chef whose declaration, “Go to the CIA,” changed her life.
 While at the CIA, Tiffany soaked up every bit of knowledge she could and served as student body president and worked a few hours a week in the admissions office.
 “The phrase ‘we speak food’ sums up my time at the CIA,” says Tiffany.
 “The CIA taught me how to speak about food to all kinds of people and in all kinds of situations.
 It became my language and I have been speaking it ever since.”

 Same Language/Different Audience